 Dr. Jason Sexton (Principle Investigator)

-Dr. Sexton applies an evolutionary perspective and a collaborative interdisciplinary approach to pressing questions in ecology.
+Dr. Sexton applies an evolutionary perspective and a collaborative interdisciplinary approach to pressing questions in evolution and ecology.
 He uses field and greenhouse experiments, genetic analyses, environmental modeling, physiological analyses, and biogeographic datasets to address these questions.
 Although he focuses primarily on plant climate adaptation, he also actively contributes to research on sustainability science, from biological invasions, and maximizing species diversity under climate change, to the role of sociocultural adaptive capacity in biological conservation.
 His research is driven by urgent questions, and is grounded in empirical study to test, enhance, and expand ecological and evolutionary theory.

 Dr. Molly Stephens (Assistant Project Scientist, September 2014-present)